-Imitations of Roman coins of the period of Constantine (who ruled 307-337)
+Ancient Imitations of Roman Coins of the Period of Constantine (307-337)

-Coins of Constantine: VOT XX, campgate, VIRTVS EXERCITI,
+On this page: Coins of Constantine and family: BEATA TRANQVILITAS (first), VOT XX, campgate, VIRTVS EXERCITI,

 Constantine (307 - 337)